uvaai/ml2/modules/m3/content.md

 # Module 3

-The deadline for both Data Processing and Representations and Introduction to Machine Learning 2 is<br>**Monday May 8th at 17:59**
+The deadline for both Data Processing and Representations and Introduction to Machine Learning 2 is<br>**Tuesday May 9th at 17:59**

 | Day                | Data Processing<br>and Representations | Introduction to<br>Machine Learning | Seminars          |
 | ------------------ | ---------------------------- | ----------------------------------- | --------------------------- |